 LSTM Neural Networks have seen a lot of use recently, both for text and music generation, and for Time Series Forecasting.

-Today, I’ll teach you how to train a LSTM Neural Network for text generation, so that it can write with H. P. Lovecraft’s style.
+Today, we will train a LSTM Neural Network for text generation, so that it can write with H. P. Lovecraft’s style.

 In order to train this LSTM, we’ll be using TensorFlow’s Keras API for Python.

 As usual, I’ll show you my Python code for every experiment, and the results I obtained.
 But first, let’s do some explaining.

 What are LSTM Neural Networks?